When we’re feeling overwhelmed at work, it’s easy to feel stressed, confused, and at risk of burnout.

-One thing you can do is build tolerances into your timeline.
+One thing you can when you’re feeling overwhelmed at work is to build tolerances into your timeline.
 If you believe a project will take a day to complete give yourself a day and a half.

-This will give you a higher degree of comfort if things take you off your ideal path, reducing the chance for overwhelm.
+This will give you a higher degree of comfort if things take you off your ideal path, reducing the chance of feeling overwhelmed.

-Another tip is to just take a step back and spend 15-30 minutes recalibrating and planning your next step rather than just reacting and jumping in.
+Another tip to get through overwhelming work is to just take a step back and spend 15-30 minutes recalibrating and planning your next step rather than just reacting and jumping in.

 7. Believe In Your Original Path

-If things happen that derail you from your original path the simple question to ask yourself is “Was the original plan correct?”
+If things happen that make you start feeling overwhelmed with work and derail you from your original path, the simple question to ask yourself is “Was the original plan correct?”

 8. Focus On The Positive

-When this happens fear and overwhelm often set in, leading to inaction.
+When this happens at work, fear and overwhelm often set in, leading to inaction.

-If one route isn’t working, become solution driven rather than letting the overwhelm sweep over you.
+If one route isn’t working, become solution driven rather than letting any feeling of overwhelm sweep over you.

-If you’re struggling to see through the trees and feeling more and more stuck sometimes the best course of action is to talk it through with someone.
+If you’re feeling overwhelmed at work and struggling to see through the trees, sometimes the best course of action is to talk it through with someone.